-Japan in December 2025: Weather, Best Places & Winter Tips
+Japan in December 2026: Winter Weather Tips & Best Places

-The silver snow season arrives in Japan in December.
-It is an early winter month ideal to take a peaceful and tranquil Japan tour before the busy Christmas and New Year holiday period in the second half, as well as the gathering snow to try your early ski.
-To make the most of your winter holiday in Japan, below is a December guide that provides weather tips, the best places to visit, and winter events for fun.
+December is early winter in Japan, with more frequent snowfall in Hokkaido and Tohoku in the second half.
+Planning your lively Christmas and New Year holiday with an early ski experience in Japan is not impossible, and you can even catch the tail of the fall foliage season in early December.
+To make the most of your winter trip in Japan, below is a December guide with weather tips, the best places to visit, and winter festivals for fun.

 • Northern Japan in December is well covered by snow, especially Hokkaido, with stable snowfall ready for ski resorts to operate their early ski season.
 However, always packed thick to deal with the much lower temperatures of about -8 to 0℃ (18 to 32℉).